Data Feed Optimization for Google Shopping

 - Google Product Category and Product Type attributes

-- google_product_category - one official Google Category is required
+- google_product_category - (optional) select one Google Product Category from the taxonomy

 Use the instructions below to add a default Google product category value for your data feed.

 - Go to the Manage Feed > Define Fields page.

 - Look up the appropriate category by going to Manage Feed > Taxonomy Search page (The official list is here: Google Product Taxonomy)